25 Things You Should Know Before Buying Rental Property

 When buying a first rental property, there’s a common misconception that everyone involved with investing in rental properties is a landlord.

-In actuality, not everyone investing in rental properties is a buy to let landlord.
+In actuality, not everyone investing in rental properties is a buy-to-let landlord.
 Many investors choose to make a hands-off investment rather than take on a more hands-on landlord role.

 If you decide you’d rather be a hands-off investor instead of taking on landlord duties, you should look into hiring a property management company to manage the property on your behalf.